 You can use the arrows like this to move to the page that I deem to be logically next (or previous).

-Finally no website is complete without the dreaded 'social media strategy' - and this one is no exception.
+Finally no website is complete without a 'social media strategy' - and this one is no exception.
 You can:

-I hope that you will find this stuff useful.
+I hope you will find some of this stuff useful.